What can we help you with?

 Mapping columns

-If the recipe you choose creates an item or moves an item, you'll have the opportunity to define what information carries over to the selected board and where that information will go within the selected board's structure.
+If the template you choose creates an item or moves an item, you'll have the opportunity to define what information carries over to the selected board and where that information will go within the selected board's structure.
 This is called mapping

 Note: Moving items that are synced with third party apps via the Integration Column will break the connection.
 This means that when this item moves to another board, it will no longer be connected to the integration set up in the original board.

-Subitems do move over when using a "move item to board" automation.
-However, you will not have an opportunity to map the subitem when setting up this type of automation.
-If your item has a subitem, the subitem mapping will happen automatically for you.
-As long as the type of column on the subitem and the title of the column on the subitem are the same on both the board where you set up the automation (origin board) and the board where you intend to move the item to (receiving board), the values in your subitem columns will carry over.
+If the type of column on the subitem and the title of the column on the subitem are the same on both the board where you set up the automation (origin board) and the board where you intend to move the item to (receiving board), the values in your subitem columns will carry over.

-When mapping an item, static columns will not have a blue + sign in the empty field:
+When mapping an item, static columns will not have a blue + sign in the empty field:Screenshot 2024-10-28 at 14.32.55 1.png

 Note: In order to map column values, the mapped columns will need to be on the origin board and the receiving board.
 If you see the column you would like to map, but no blue + sign, hover over the empty field (i.e. with the Files column).

-Configuring a "match" recipe
+Configuring a match template

 When column changes, connect the item where the new value matched this column in another board.

-Supported column types for "match" recipes
+Supported column types for match templates

-"Match" recipe best practices
+Match template best practices

 Best practices